High School HiCap Programs

-HiCap Opportunites for High School Students
+HiCap Opportunities for High School Students

 A goal of the Highly Capable Program is to provide maximum choice at the high school level to enable students to tailor their program of advanced studies as much as possible based on their post-secondary goals.
-To that end, we offer a variety of rigorous options at the high school level that our highly capable students can participate in including Advanced Placement (AP), International Baccalaureate (IB), honors courses, Running Start, and College in the High School.
+To that end, we offer a variety of rigorous options at the high school level that our highly capable students can participate in including Advanced Placement (AP), International Baccalaureate (IB), honors courses, and College in the High School.
 Each of our high schools provide accelerated course enrollment options.

 Services may include: